 Description

-Retaining wall, balustrade, steps and boathouse, 1833 to 1842, part of Charles Barry’s remodelling of Trentham Hall and Gardens for the 2nd Duke of Sutherland.
+The retaining wall, balustrade, steps, and boathouse at Trentham Gardens were constructed between 1833 and 1842 as part of Charles Barry’s redesign of Trentham Hall and Gardens for the 2nd Duke of Sutherland.

-DESCRIPTION: the retaining wall is faced with rusticated ashlar.
-Above, there is a vase balustrade with a moulded base and rail, articulated by squat square pillars with fielded-panelled sides; these are topped with wide urns, restored in around 2004.
-At the angles of the walls are square piers with moulded caps.
-At the centre of the wall, in line with the north-south axis of the parterre garden, there is a break and a semi-circular projection with a set of wide, shallow steps leading down to the water’s edge.
-A statue of Perseus (listed at Grade II*) stands at this point.
+The retaining wall is faced with rusticated ashlar.
+Above it, there is a vase balustrade with a moulded base and rail, featuring squat square pillars with fielded-panelled sides, topped with wide urns that were restored around 2004.
+Square piers with moulded caps are located at the angles of the walls.
+In the center of the wall, aligned with the north-south axis of the parterre garden, there is a break and a semi-circular projection with a set of wide, shallow steps leading down to the water’s edge.
+A statue of Perseus, which is listed at Grade II*, stands at this location.

-At the eastern end, the balustrade leading north is broken by a semi-circular stone seat.
-To the north-east is a short length of walling built up to a higher level, within which is the opening to the boathouse; this is a wide segmental arch with a keystone, and it has metal gates.
+At the eastern end, the balustrade leading north is interrupted by a semi-circular stone seat.
+To the north-east, there is a short section of walling built up to a higher level, which contains the opening to the boathouse.
+This opening features a wide segmental arch with a keystone and is fitted with metal gates.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.